Family HQ

 I also build websites for small businesses here in Yamhill County — modern, affordable, and made by me personally, start to finish.
 More on that below.

-A few things I've built — personal projects and generalized professional work, most of it made the way I build everything now: with AI as a daily collaborator and me holding the pen.
+A few things I've built — personal projects, professional work, and client websites, most of it made the way I build everything now: with AI as a daily collaborator and me holding the pen.

 A React utility app that runs my household: shared shopping lists, family calendar, chore rotation, and trip planning.
 The most demanding stakeholders I've ever shipped for.